 - A. Students are responsible for researching, identifying, and finding possible internship opportunities.
 This activity will help students identify their own career goals and the manner in which they may best be achieved, and it will also help students learn career preparation skills that will be useful after graduation.
 Students may seek internships at sites already listed by the college as participating businesses/agencies or propose one found campus resources including faculty, Advisors, the Director of Internships and Graduate Pathways, the Center for Career Development staff, the Office for International Education, the Internship Orientation course instructor, professional acquaintances or Internet research.
 All internship opportunities must be reviewed and approved by the faculty supervisor prior to the student accepting an offer for internship. - B. A business/agency may solicit a department for participation in the program.
-Those wishing to host an intern may be asked to submit a proposal describing the responsibilities and activities that would be assigned to an intern. - C. Faculty may use professional contacts to solicit internships at appropriate sites. - D. Assistance for students looking for potential internship opportunities is available on the Center for Career Development website.
+Those wishing to host an intern may be asked to submit a proposal describing the responsibilities and activities that would be assigned to an intern. - C. Faculty may use professional contacts to solicit internships at appropriate sites. - D. Assistance for students looking for potential internship opportunities is available by appointment with the Coordinator of Internships and Graduate Pathways